alexboffey/alexboffey/README.md

 ```

 ## Move public dir contents
 Move contents of public to public/alexboffey.
-This is a workaround for the live pathPrefic being different to the local.
+This is a workaround for the live pathPrefix being different to the local.
 ```
 cd public